Your Fault (film): Reception

 Paula Pardo Luz of Cinemanía rated the film 3 out of 5 stars, writing that it "fulfills its purpose, [as it] entertains and entertains a lot, and leaves you wanting to know what will happen in the third and final installment of the saga".

 Peter Bradshaw of The Guardian rated the film 1 out of 5 stars, billing it as a "mind-pulverisingly bizarre and woodenly acted romdram" otherwise making "[any random] daytime TV soap look like Ingmar Bergman".

 Alejandro Morillas of ign.com gave the film 6 points ('ok'), conceding that, even if under an "adult and vintage" point of view "we can only look at [the film] with a morbid mixture of horror and fascination", it "is still very entertaining".

 Your Fault became the biggest non-English language international (removing viewers in the film's country of origin) original launch on Prime Video to that date.

 Sequel

-The third and final installment of the series, Our Fault, released on 16th October 2025.
+The third and final installment of the series, Our Fault, was released on 16 October 2025.